 The estimated useful lives and depreciation and amortization method are reviewed periodically to ensure that the periods and method of depreciation and amortization are consistent with the expected pattern of economic benefits from items of property and equipment.

-Fully depreciated assets are retained in the account until they are no longer in use and no further charge for depreciation and amortization is made in respect to those assets.
+Fully-depreciated assets are retained in the account until they are no longer in use and no further change for depreciation is made in respect to those assets.